6 Tips For Taking A Toddler To Cambodia

-We took a hike one day to the Kbal Spean waterfall (not for swimming), which had beautiful carvings believed to be about 1,000 years old on the rocks under and next to the water.
+Waterfall hike: We took a day hike to the Kbal Spean waterfall, which had beautiful carvings believed to be about 1,000 years old on the rocks under and next to the water.
 We paid a local man who was milling around to show us the best carvings, which turned out to be downstream from the end of the hiking trail.

-The hotel staff suggested visiting the Cultural Village but we didn’t make it there.
+With older kids: The hotel staff suggested visiting the Cultural Village, which is absolutely made for tourists but could still be a good stop with school-age kids and tweens who are up for a little cultural immersion.
 We saw elephant rides and hot air balloon rides near the temples that could with fun for bigger kids.